 Number of interviews | Individual interviews: 7 companies/organizations (customers: 5, NGOs: 2) Dialogue with stakeholders: 12 companies/organizations (customers, potential customers, NGOs, mining industry associations, chambers of commerce, vocational training institutions, university associate professors, etc.) |

-In FY2023, We conducted "Business and human rights basic education" for all Group employees and "Procurement officer training" for purchasing personnel.
-The materials were translated into 13 languages and distributed to each Komatsu Group company.
-Additionally, we held "opinion exchange meetings" with Komatsu headquarters marketing personnel five times in each region, where we introduced our previous efforts and gathered opinions on approaches toward responsible sales.
-We will continue to provide human rights education and strive to enhance human rights awareness throughout the entire Komatsu Group.
+Since FY2023, we have been conducting “Basic training on business and human rights” for all Group employees and “Procurement staff training” for employees at procurement departments through online e-learning.
+The training materials were translated into 13 languages and distributed to each Komatsu Group company.
+In addition, we have continued to hold “opinion exchange meetings” with Komatsu headquarters marketing personnel, where we introduce past initiatives and engage in mutual exchange of opinions and information on approaches to responsible sales.
+We will continue to provide human rights training and work to raise human rights awareness throughout the entire Komatsu Group.

 Revitalization of local communities (social contribution activities)

 We believe that revitalizing the local economy will also help solving potential human rights issues.
 Through human resource development utilizing our core skills, we continue to focus on education at training centers around the world, and support regional vocational training schools through our social contribution programs in ways such as providing curriculums and training tools.
-This will also support the safe deployment of the machines and reduces further the risks for accidents and misuse.
+This is expected to further reduce the risks of product-related accidents and misuse.

 Examples of specific human rights due diligence activities